LIU-YiFeng-1/ip/docs/README.md

 #### __event__
 Creates an event task with the given task description and task date
 ##### Syntax
-`event <task description> /at <task date> [task time]`
+`event <task description> /at <task date>`

 `<task description>` - description of the task that is happening on certain date.
 E.g CNY celebration

-`<task date>` - date of the event that is happening.
-E.g 13 Feb
+`<task date>` - date of the event that is happening in the format of YYYY-MM-DD.
+E.g 2020-02-13

-`[task time]` - exact time of the event that is happening.
-E.g 2359
 ##### Example
-`event CNY celebration /at 13 Feb` - creates an event task called "CNY celebration" that is happening on 13 Feb

-`event CNY celebration /at 13 Feb 10pm` - creates an event task called "CNY celebration" that is happening on 13 Feb 10pm
+`event CNY celebration /at 2020-02-13` - creates an event task called "CNY celebration" that is happening on 13 Feb 2020

 #### __help__
 Prints out the available commands in _Duke_
 ##### Syntax